vbilgin/vb-v5/index.md

 title: Hi!
 ---

 I'm **Victor**, an aspiring IT professional.
 Read more about me [here](/about).
-This blog is dedicated to write-ups about IT topics with a focus on InfoSec.
+This blog is dedicated to write-ups about IT topics.
 The posts here are not guides but moreso a journal of my experiences with different projects and topics.

 <!-- ## Latest Posts
 <ul>